hrakaroo/french-flash/README.md

 ## Requirements

 - Python 3.13 or compatible version
-- Internet connection (for translation and TTS)
+- Internet connection (for TTS and Google Sheets API)

 ## Notes

 - ⚠️ Always activate the virtual environment before running the script
-- 🌐 Requires an internet connection for translation (when needed) and text-to-speech
+- 🌐 Requires an internet connection for text-to-speech and Google Sheets API
 - 📝 Text in parentheses (e.g., "chat (m)") appears on cards but is excluded from audio
-- ✏️ You can manually edit translations in the CSV after running `-t` flag
+- ✏️ All French translations must be provided in your CSV or Google Sheet
 - 🔊 Audio files are automatically embedded in the .apkg file
 - ☁️ Google Sheets mode requires API setup (see [GOOGLE_SHEETS_SETUP.md](GOOGLE_SHEETS_SETUP.md))
 - 🔀 Flashcards are randomized each time you generate a deck
+- ⚡ Intelligent caching skips regenerating unchanged Google Sheets decks

 ## License